mrun1corn/mrun1corn/README.md

 ### Hi there 👋, I am Robin
 #### Begginer custom rom developer

 I am trying to be a professional aosp developer.
-I love to earning new things.
+I love to learning new things.
 And custom rom development is like a challanging thing

 Skills: GIT/ MIKROTIK ROUTER/ CISCO ROUTER, SWITCH